Norfolk House (Dedham, Massachusetts): Martin Marsh

 The tavern was affiliated with the Tremont Stagecoach Line, which Marsh founded in 1814 with John Ellis.
 It left Dedham at 7 a.m. in the summer at 8:30 in the winter, Monday through Saturday, and stopped at Mr. Davenport's Tavern on Elm St., Boston.
 The afternoon trip left at 4:00.
 The Boston terminal later changed to Clark's Tavern in Brattle Square, Boston, later that year.
 A one way fare was 62.5 cents.
 It had a fierce competition with the nearby Phoenix Hotel's Citizen Stagecoach Line.

 The original portico of the house was the site of the first recorded traffic accident in Dedham.
 A runaway carriage crashed into the corner post and broke it.
-The Norfolk House was also the site where "on June 4, 1810, in an expression of public outrage, a number of Dedham citizens assembled" and founded the Society in Dedham for Apprehending Horse Thieves.
-The Society ment there annually for a number of years.
-Today the "Society is the oldest continually existing horse thief apprehending organization in the United States, and one of Dedham's most venerable social organizations."
-It also hosted a number of political conventions, weddings, and other gatherings, as well as the annual meetings of the various fire engine and militia companies.

-The Dedham Bank also held meetings there from 1814 to 1849.
 Citizens could also pay their taxes at the tavern.
 After a new Norfolk County Jail was built in 1817, the tools used in the project were auctioned off at the tavern.